minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 - You can launch EC2 instances from
 	- A Public AMI : AWS provided
 	- Your own AMI : you make and maintain them yourself
-	- An AWS Marketplace AMI : an AMI someone else made
+	- An AWS Marketplace AMI : an AMI someone else made (and potentially sells)